BetterMuSeek

 Epiphone Emily Wolfe Sheraton Stealth

-The Epiphone Emily Wolfe Sheraton Stealth is a signature model that brings an innovative twist to the classic Sheraton style.
+The Epiphone Emily Wolfe Sheraton Stealth is a signature model with an innovative twist to the classic Sheraton style.
 Its body is crafted from maple, giving it a resonant quality, and it features eye-catching Diamond F-holes that add to its aesthetic appeal.

-Unique to this guitar is the block MOP fretboard inlays, further adorned with a Lightning Bolt in Abalone, creating a visual statement that complements its musical prowess.
+The block MOP fretboard inlays are unique to this guitar.
+They are adorned with a Lightning Bolt in Abalone, creating a visual statement that complements its musical prowess.

 With a 3-piece mahogany neck and Indian Laurel fretboard, the guitar offers a smooth playing experience.
-The neck profile is a 60’s Slim Taper C, making it comfortable for various playing styles.
-Equipped with two Epiphone Alnico Classic Pro Humbuckers and nuanced control options—including 2 volume controls and a CTS potentiometer tone control—the guitar offers a wide sonic range.
+The neck profile is a 60s Slim Taper C, making it comfortable for various playing styles.
+The guitar offers a wide sonic range equipped with two Epiphone Alnico Classic Pro Humbuckers and nuanced control options—including two volume controls and a CTS potentiometer tone control.

-Additional features like the Epiphone LockTone Tune-o-matic bridge, StopBar, and lightly aged gold-plated Grover Rotomatic tuners contribute to its overall functionality.
-The guitar comes in a striking Black Aged Gloss color and includes an EpiLite guitar case for added convenience.
+Additional features like the Epiphone LockTone Tune-o-matic bridge, StopBar, and lightly aged gold-plated Grover Rotomatic tuners contribute to its functionality.
+The guitar is strikingly Black Aged Gloss and includes an EpiLite guitar case for convenience.

 Specification